collective/uwosh.meeting/README.txt

 (or an Event) to show up in the portlet, the Meeting or Event must be published too.

+This product also depends on Products.ATBackRef to support bidirectional relations between connected Meeting objects (next/previous).
+Add the following to your buildout.cfg eggs:

+	Products.ATBackRef

+and rerun bin/buildout.

 - Code repository: https://svn.it.uwosh.edu/svn/plone/Projects/uwosh.meeting
 - Questions and comments to nguyen@uwosh.edu